vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/169/02_ayujranta_indra.md

 The simplest way to construe cd is to take hā́samānā as a predicated pres. part.

-(so Ge), but it is possible with Re to supply a verb (“va,” in his case) or with WG to take it as a nominal clause of possession (“Den Marut gehört Kampfaktion …”).
+(so Geldner), but it is possible with Renou to supply a verb (“va,” in his case) or with WG to take it as a nominal clause of possession (“Den Marut gehört Kampfaktion …”).